The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : A moment ago you were her son, the strength of Egypt.
 Now you are my son, a slave of Egypt.
 You find no shame in this?
 Moses

 : If there is no shame in me, how can I feel shame for the woman who bore me, or the race that bred me?

 : From Egypt.
 Jethro

-: You crossed the desert on foot?
-He has no name surely guided your steps.
+: Across the desert on foot?
+He who has no name surely guided your steps.
 Moses

 : Abraham is the father of many nations.
 We are the children of Ishmael, his firstborn.
-We are odedient of God.
+We are the obedient of God.
 Moses

 : Does your god live on this mountain?
 Sephora